bchan061/bogtris/README.md

 PIXI.js and Howler.js includes are already included.

 Gamepads are supported.
 The controls assume that the controller connected is an XInput controller.

+## Balancing
+Multiplayer with Guideline Tetris is unfortunately plagued by 4-wide, a very strong and relatively easy setup that abuses the combo mechanic to send absurd amounts of messy garbage.
+Side 4-wide is easier to setup and virtually unbeatable in games with garbage blocking, while center 4-wide makes the user very hard to kill (unless fought with another 4-wide).
+Bogtris nerfs the combo mechanic such that combos level off at 4 line bonuses after a 10-combo.
+Note, however, that the lack of line clear delay makes combos arguably even more broken in Bogtris.

 ## Images